lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     printf("%d\t%d\n", fahr, celsius);
     ```

-    causes the two integer values `fahr` and `celsius` to be printed in place of `%d` in the same order they appear inside parantheses.
+    causes the two integer values `fahr` and `celsius` to be printed in place of `%d` in the same order they appear inside parentheses.

-    - Each `%` inside `printf` string must be paired and with the correct data type, to avoid errors.
+    - Each `%` inside the `printf` string must be paired with the correct data type to avoid errors.

-    - Another formatted alternative, to make the output visually appealing, would be,
+    - Another formatted alternative is to make the output visually appealing, which would be,

     ```c
     printf("%3d %6d\n", fahr, celsius);
     ```

-    This prints the first integer with a minimum width of 3 digits, and the second integer with a minimum width of 6 digits.
+    This prints the first integer with a minimum width of 3 digits and the second integer with a minimum width of 6 digits.

-- ### Arithmetic Expression: Floating Point
+- ### Arithmetic Expression: floating-point

     - Since we are using integer arithmetic in this statement,